mura94/art-viz/README.md

 Optional.
 Defaults to E4DED5 - a warm off-white - if not set.

-Some colors you can try from [Benjamin Moore](https://convertingcolors.com/list/benjamin-moore.html)
+Some colors you can try from [Benjamin Moore](https://convertingcolors.com/list/benjamin-moore.html) or [ColorrHunt.co](https://colorhunt.co/)

 |Color Name       |Hex      |Tint       |
 |---              |---      |---        |